robertbayer/robertbayer.github.io/content/event/pioneer-center-space-ml-in-edu-2023/index.md

 ---
-title: Image analysis in Space
+title: Image Analysis in Space

 event: Machine Learning in Space - educational and research activities in the context of the Danish Partnership for Space Education
 event_url: https://dasya.itu.dk/posts/spacemlevent/